npatel33/picokernel-MSP430/README.md

 # picokernel-MSP430
 Extremely light weight kernel that can fit in very low memory MSP430 microcontrollers like MSP430G2553.
+Maximum 6 tasks are supported for MSP430G2553.
+There is no feature provided for stack overflow detection so use recursion and number of variables within user task carefully.

 Some of the stats of the kernel:
 <ul>